PoliticalGraveyard.com

 See also Wikipedia article — NNDB dossier — Find-A-Grave memorial

 Oliver Randolph — of Newark, Essex County, N.J.
 Republican.
-Lawyer; member of New Jersey state house of assembly, 1923; alternate delegate to Republican National Convention from New Jersey, 1936; delegate to New Jersey state constitutional convention from Essex County, 1947.
+Lawyer; member of New Jersey state house of assembly from Essex County, 1923; delegate to Republican National Convention from New Jersey, 1932, 1936 (alternate); delegate to New Jersey state constitutional convention from Essex County, 1947.
 Methodist.
 Member, Sigma Pi Phi.
-Presumed deceased.
 Burial location unknown.

 Relatives: Married to Bertha Baumann.